Hiacecommuter/Cplusplus/README.md

-Notes about C++ syntax and common uses
+Notes about C++ syntax and knowledge